MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 # Specify your Moralis API key for authentication
 api_key = "YOUR_API_KEY"

-# Define parameters, including the transaction hash and blockchain chain (Ethereum in this case)
+# Define parameters, including the transaction hash and blockchain (Ethereum in this case)
 params = {
     "transaction_hash": "0xaae93882e8a9fe9ff30151853db20e4cd161940757a01744465ab83b751c5875",
     "chain": "eth",
 }

-# Use Moralis API to fetch details of the specified transaction
+# Use the Moralis API to fetch details of the specified transaction
 result = evm_api.transaction.get_transaction(
     api_key=api_key,
     params=params,